c2d7fa/sass-labmix/README.md

 # `@johv/sass-labmix`

-This pure-Sass library provides an alternative to some of the features that will be added in [CSS Color Module Level 5](https://www.w3.org/TR/css-color-5/), namely `pf-mix` as an alternative to `color-mix()` and support for Lab and LCh color spaces through the `lab` and `lch` functions.
+This pure-Sass library provides an alternative to some of the features that will be added in [CSS Color Module Level 5](https://www.w3.org/TR/css-color-5/), namely `mix` as an alternative to `color-mix()` and support for Lab and LCh color spaces through the `lab` and `lch` functions.

 When these functions become commonly available through CSS, this library will be deprecated.
 See the *Alternatives* section below for more information.